turboMaCk/aeson-combinators/README.md

 [![Build Status](https://travis-ci.org/turboMaCk/aeson-combinators.svg?branch=master)](https://travis-ci.org/turboMaCk/aeson-combinators)

-This library defines [**low overhead**](#internals) value space `Decoder` on top of Aeson Parser for simpler, less restricted and more compositional style of writing JSON Decoders.
+This library defines [**low overhead**](#internals) value space `Decoder` on top of Aeson's Parser for combinator style decoding.

 __Encoding to JSON is currently not supported but might be added in the future version.__